witzulu/MyDagboek/README.md

 2. Site Admin
 3. User Admin
 4. Dashboard for each project
-5. Basic notes  (will add more features later)
 6. initial boards (create boards and add list and tasks)

 7. Notebooks